Verizon workers end their walkout

 No deal reached; union strike had strained service

-The Communications Workers of America and International Brotherhood of Electrical Workers agreed yesterday to end one of the largest strikes in a decade without winning a new contract agreement, sending their 45,000 members back to work at
+The Communications Workers of America and International Brotherhood of Electrical Workers agreed yesterday to end one of the largest strikes in a decade without winning a new contract agreement, sending their 45,000 members back to work at Verizon Communications Inc. nearly two weeks after walking off the job.

 Workers from Massachusetts to Virginia will return to their posts in the company’s landline division tomorrow evening under the terms of the previous contract, as negotiations on a new bargaining agreement continue between the two sides next week.